HectorENevarez/hectorenevarez.github.io/index.md

 I am currently looking for a software engineering internship for the summer of 2021.
 I have strong Python programming abilites and a strong foundation in machine learning.
 Take a quick look at [my resume](#) for a full breakdown of my skills.
 If you have any questions you can always contact me through email at <hnevarez1285@sdsu.edu>.

 ## Highlights
-In this section I am showcasing projects
+In this section I am showcasing some of my favorite projects that I have worked on.